Demonstrations Are All You Need: Advancing Offensive Content Paraphrasing using In-Context Learning: Method

 \subsection{Context-Aware Polite Paraphrase (CAPP) Dataset}

-\textbf{Motivation:} Datasets like APPDIA \cite{atwell2022appdia} and ParaDetox \cite{logacheva2022paradetox} contain comments flagged for toxicity and provide non-toxic paraphrases that maintain the core meaning in a neutral manner.
-However, these datasets are not directly suitable for training models to address rudeness in speech, as speech is often directed at specific participants and social media posts have a broader audience, resulting in different styles and tones.
+Existing datasets \cite{atwell2022appdia, logacheva2022paradetox} contain comments flagged for toxicity and provide non-toxic paraphrases that maintain the core meaning in a neutral manner.
+However, they are not directly suitable to address rudeness in speech, as speech is often directed at specific participants, while social media posts have a broader audience, resulting in different styles and tones.
 Additionally, most social media posts can be remedied by removing explicit insults, but rude speech requires additional modifications to make it more polite.
 For instance, we should not just eliminate offensive language and direct insults in a rude utterance, but also transform an accusation of ignorance into an inquiry about knowledge.

-\textbf{Rude Data Selection:} To address the aforementioned differences, we constructed a dialogue-style rude speech dataset by leveraging the OpenSubtitles corpus \cite{lison2016opensubtitles2016}, known for its conversational nature, extensive size, and availability of multilingual parallel data, enabling future exploration of multilingual politeness paraphrasing.
-Our approach involved a two-step process to extract target rude utterances.
-Initially, we fine-tuned a DistilBERT-base model \cite{sanh2019distilbert} using the Stanford Politeness corpus \cite{danescu2013computational} and a subset of manually labeled OpenSubtitles samples to train a three-class model capable of predicting polite, neutral, or rude sentences.
-We then utilized this fine-tuned model to annotate a larger portion of the OpenSubtitles corpus, bootstrapping additional training data for our final rudeness detection model.
-A separate portion of the OpenSubtitles dataset was selected and labeled as rude, polite, or neutral, resulting in an intermediate set containing rude samples without polite paraphrases.
+To address the aforementioned differences, we constructed a dialogue-style rude speech dataset by leveraging the OpenSubtitles corpus \cite{lison2016opensubtitles2016}.
+Our approach involved a three-step process to extract target rude utterances.
+First, we fine-tuned a DistilBERT-base model \cite{sanh2019distilbert} using both the Stanford Politeness corpus \cite{danescu2013computational} and a subset of manually labeled OpenSubtitles samples to train a three-class model capable of predicting polite, neutral, or rude sentences.
+Next, we use the fine-tuned model to annotate a larger, different portion of the OpenSubtitles corpus, bootstrapping additional training data for our final rudeness detection model.
+Finally, a separate portion of the OpenSubtitles dataset was selected and labeled as rude, polite, or neutral using the updated rudeness detection model, resulting in an intermediate set containing rude samples without polite paraphrases.
 Detailed information about the training/evaluation of the rudeness detector is provided in Appendix \ref{appendix_dataset-details}.
+When available, context in the form of prior turns from the dialogue that precede the rude utterance was also collected for the selected rude samples.